 Different chapters of bankruptcy work differently.
 Depending on which one you file, you may be able to clear your IRS debt with bankruptcy.

 There are several types of bankruptcy you can declare.
 The two main types are Chapter 7 and Chapter 13.

 To more accurately answer the question: “Does bankruptcy clear IRS debt?” you need to understand how each type of bankruptcy works.

 First, when you file, an automatic stay goes into effect.
-This means that debtors are no longer allowed to collect debt until the process is over.
+This means that debtors are no longer allowed to collect the debt until the process is over.
 This includes IRS tax debt.

 You may be able to avoid declaring bankruptcy due to a huge tax debt.
 It’s important to find a great tax attorney.

 A few things to remember if you want to include IRS tax debt in bankruptcy: